jadler29/MadnessNetwork/README.md

 \end{pmatrix}
 $$

- When I say ground truth I mean that if I were to sample the outcome of a tournament, I would sample it based on $\bold{Q_{true}}$.
+ When I say ground truth I mean that if I were to sample the outcome of a tournament, I would sample it based on $\boldsymbol{Q_{true}}$.

-More concretely, we can represent a tournament Outcome $\bold{O}$ with a 64 x 6 matrix where each entry represents whether a team wins in a specific round.
+More concretely, we can represent a tournament Outcome $\boldsymbol{O}$ with a 64 x 6 matrix where each entry represents whether a team wins in a specific round.
 For instance, since UVA won in 2019, we would have something like

 [//]: # ($O_{rt} =
 \begin{cases}